-Knowledge Management System Of The Institute of Oceanology, CAS
+Knowledge Management System Of Institute of Oceanology, Chinese Academy of Sciences

 |Place of Conferral||中国科学院海洋研究所|

 Cold wave, including cold-air outbreaks, represents one of the most extreme meteorological systems.
 It is often accompanied by cooling, boosting and gale.
 The abruptness, long duration and strong directionality can often cause great disasters.
 The northern East China Sea, a semi-enclosed shallow body of water, is one of the most easily affected regions in the world.
 When a cold wave passes through the northern East China Sea, significant sea level rise and large waves are induced, which have a serious impact on human life and shipping and harm the economic development in coastal area of China.
 The dissertation intends to carry out systematic research on the dynamic mechanism and forecast method of the disastrous marine dynamic environments induced by cold waves in the northern East China Sea by a variety of means, such as observational data analysis, statistic analysis and numerical modeling.

 Based on the NCEP Climate Forecast System Reanalysis data (from 2001 to 2010), the monthly distributions of invaded days and the spatiotemporal distributions of cold-wave wind direction and wind speed are shown.
 The northern East China Sea is affected by cold wave mainly from October to April and there is an obvious seasonal variation of cold-wave wind.
 Single weather systems occupy a bigger proportion.
 The main directions of cold-wave wind are from NE, NNE, N, NNW and NW.
 Occurrence probability and wind speed of cold-wave wind from generalized northeastern winds is bigger and higher than generalized northwestern winds.